© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Mallaen Standing Stone is a scheduled monument protected by Cadw under reference CM301.
 View the official record →

-Mynydd Mallaen Standing Stone is a prehistoric standing stone located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference SAM CM301.
+Mynydd Mallaen Standing Stone is a prehistoric upright stone monument located in Carmarthenshire, Wales, and forms part of the broader ritual and funerary landscape of the region during the Neolithic and Bronze Age periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM301.

 Mynydd Mallaen Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Mallaen Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM301.